ticky74/ServiceStack.MicrosoftGraph/README.md

 After submitting the Authenticate request, the expected flow for oauth will proceed without suprises.
 If you are having problems drop me a line.

+### Future

+The intention is to add more services that make requests into the Azure Graph in order to directly expose this functionality to your ServiceStack app.
+Please feel free to implementation anything missing.

 Any questions, comments, complaints drop me a line <ikulmatycki@gmail.com>